 “Amended returns are typically reviewed by an IRS employee, especially if a refund is due to the taxpayer,” Miller says.
 “Due to the labor-intensive nature of this process and the low staffing levels at the IRS, it can take a long time for the IRS to process an amended return.”

 Now that you know how to file an amended tax return and why you should do it, you can take action.
-If you’re going to owe money after amending your return, acting quickly could help reduce any penalties or interest.
+If you’re going to owe money after amending your return, acting quickly, before the tax due date, could help reduce any penalties or interest.
 And if Uncle Sam will owe you, filing your amended return promptly could put that money in your pocket as soon as possible.